huynhhoangvy/angular100-doc/README.md

     -   `audit<T>(durationSelector: (value: T) => SubscribableOrPromise<any>): MonoTypeOperatorFunction<T>`
     -   `auditTime<T>(duration: number, scheduler: SchedulerLike = async): MonoTypeOperatorFunction<T>`

+    -   `auditTime()` will run when the first value is emitted from the `Observable`
+    -   skip all value in the duration time
+    -   emit the latest value from the `Observable` when the timer is disabled/over
+    -   timer will run again when the next value is emitted from the `Observable`

     -   `auditTime()` takes a parameter `duration` and is similar to `throttleTime()` with `{trailing: true}`.
 When the `timer` is over, `auditTime()` will emit the latest value emitted from the `Observable`